BURGS-VT/containers-assignment/README.md

 $ docker run --rm -d -p <YOUR PORT>:80 --name web nginx
 ```

-When pulling the image, it'll likely ask you which registry you want to pull from.
+When pulling the nginx web server image, it'll likely ask you which registry you want to pull from.
 It is recommended to use `docker.io` for this assignment.

 ```
 ?
 Please select an image: